asvilabs/openhab2-addons/README.md

 Note that all information about openHAB itself, the IDE setup and the contribution processes can be found in the [openhab-distro](https://github.com/openhab/openhab-distro) project, so please go there for any further details!

 ## Add-ons in other repositories
-Some add-ons (e.g. specific bindings such as [Z-Wave](https://github.com/openhab/org.openhab.binding.zwave)) are maintained in separate repositories in order to improve their management.
+Some add-ons are maintained in separate repositories in order to improve their management.
 In order to contribute to these bindings, you should follow the following steps -:

 1. Fork the repository on Github
 2. Clone your repository to your local computer as described in the [Github tutorial](https://help.github.com/articles/cloning-a-repository/)